backpropagation64/mle-interview-questions/my-qna-collections.md

     - Random forest regression, on the other hand, is an ensemble method that builds multiple decision trees and combines their predictions to improve the overall accuracy of the model.
 Random forest is able to capture complex non-linear relationships and interactions between variables, and it is robust to outliers and noise in the data.
 It also handles high-dimensional data, and can identify the most important features that contribute to the target variable.

     In the case of predicting booking prices on Airbnb, the relationship between the independent variables (such as location, number of bedrooms, type of property, etc.) and the dependent variable (booking price) may be complex and non-linear.
 There may also be interactions between variables that a linear regression model would not be able to capture.
 Random forest regression is able to handle these complexities and would likely perform better in predicting booking prices on Airbnb.

+#### 11. What if you wanted to group two site users together based on their preferences and how will this help build a recommendation model?

+    We could use a clustering algorithm to group similar users together.
+Clustering is a technique used to group similar data points together.
+There are several different clustering algorithms that could be used for this task, such as k-means, hierarchical clustering, or density-based clustering.
+These algorithms work by analyzing the attributes of the users, such as:
+      - browsing history
+      - purchase history
+      - demographic information
+      - other similar attributes

+    Once users are grouped together based on their preferences, this information can be used to build a recommendation model.
+Additionally, clustering can be used to identify patterns and trends in user preferences, which can be used to develop targeted marketing strategies or to improve the overall user experience on the website.